Skip to Main Content Skip to Footer

 Cuban crocodile in it's habitat

-Philadelphia Zoo Curator of Reptiles and Amphibians Represents Association of Zoos and Aquariums at the IUCN-SSC Crocodile Specialist Group Meeting
+Philadelphia Zoo Curator of Reptiles and Amphibians Represents AZA at Crocodile Specialist Meeting

 The meeting, held in Darwin, Australia, hosts a worldwide network of crocodilian experts to share the latest on the conservation and state of the 26 recognized crocodilian species.